Why Do Cats Knead? An Explanation of the Weird Habit

 If you’re a cat owner who also owns furniture, you may spend less time wondering “Why do cats knead?” and more time asking “how can I get my cat to stop kneading?”
 Innocent as the habit is, it’s easy to get annoyed when your kneading cat digs its claws into your lap or furniture.

 Kneading makes cats happy, says Dr. Nelson, so you should never stop your pet from doing its thing; just keep its claws short.
 “Keep the nails trimmed so it’s not painful and not messing up your blanket or your couch,” she says.
+Another option would be to get yourself a cat-proof couch that can withstand all the scratching.

 You could also try distracting your pet with an exciting new game—after all, everyone knows how much cats love boxes.